WCCWCC/test_all/fast_provision_server.md

 # 1. Introduction
 ## 1.1 Demo Function

+This demo is used for fast provisioning networks.Provisioning 100 devices for no more than 60s.
 [here](https://github.com/WCCWCC/test_all/blob/master/EspBleMesh.md)

 ## 1.2 Node Composition
 This demo has only one element, in which the following five models are implemented:
-- **Configuration Server model**: The role of this model is mainly to configure Provisioner device’s AppKey and set up its relay function, TTL size, subscription, etc.
+- **Configuration Server model**: This model is used to represent a mesh network configuration of a device.
 - **Configuration Client model**: This model is used to represent an element that can control and monitor the configuration of a node.
 - **Generic OnOff Server model**: This model implements the node's onoff state.